-Supervisor: Education Specialist, Education Officer (GPE)

-Time-frame: from late June to mid-January (approx. 6,5 months)
+Supervisor: Education Specialist, Education Officer (GPE), Team Leader Time-frame: from early June to early December (approx. 6 months)

 Purpose of Activity/Assignment:

 The aim of the assignment is to support improvement of Armenia's national teacher management system through comprehensive analysis and policy recommendations.
 Under this assignment, the Team Leader, with a team of dedicated experts composed of one Senior and three Junior Experts will be responsible for all the components of the analysis, which envisage both secondary review of existing data, desk-research and primary data collection/analysis.